Super Bowl ads look toward the future — and the past

-NEW YORK (AP) — Super Bowl advertisers this year want Americans to forget about pandemic woes and focus on the future: of electric vehicles, mind reading Alexas, robots and cryptocurrency — and also to harken back to the nostalgic past of ’90s movies like “Austin Powers” and “The Cable Guy.”
+NEW YORK (AP) — Super Bowl advertisers this year want Americans to forget about pandemic woes and focus on the future: of electric vehicles, mind-reading Alexas, robots and cryptocurrency — and also to harken back to the nostalgic past of ’90s movies such as “Austin Powers” and “The Cable Guy.”

-The Los Angeles Rams are taking on the Cincinnati Bengals during Super Bowl 56 on Sunday at the SoFi Stadium in Inglewood, California.
+The Los Angeles Rams are taking on the Cincinnati Bengals in Super Bowl LVI on Sunday at SoFi Stadium in Inglewood, California.
 But for many, the big show of the night will be the commercials.

 “Marketers are recognizing Americans have had a very heavy, difficult two-year period and are responding by bringing some good old-fashioned entertainment for Super Bowl Sunday,” said Kimberly Whitler, marketing professor at the University of Virginia.